microsoftgraph/microsoft-graph-docs-contrib/concepts/delta_query_groups.md

 ### Initial response

 If successful, this method returns `200, OK` response code and [group](../api-reference/beta/resources/group.md) collection object in the response body.
-Anticipate that the initial response contains all the entire collection of groups.
-The response will also include a state token which is either a nextLink URL or a deltaLink URL.
+Assuming the entire set of groups is too large, the response will also include a nextLink state token.

 In this example, a nextLink URL is returned indicating there are additional pages of data to be retrieved in the session.
 The $select query parameter from the initial request is encoded into the nextLink URL.